igorvar/Rep/README.md

 **SrfInfo** is a Windows console utility that displays metadata of a **Siebel CRM repository file** (`.srf`).

-The tool allows you to quickly check when, where, and by whom an SRF file was compiled, and whether it was a full or partial compilation.
+The tool allows you to quickly check when, where, and by whom an SRF file was compiled, and whether it was a full or incremental compilation.

 ---

 ## Features

-- Detects whether the repository is the result of a **full** or **partial** compilation (`IsFullCompile`).
+- Detects whether the repository is the result of a **full** or **incremental** compilation (`IsFullCompile`).
 - Displays compilation date (`CompilationDate`).
 - Shows the user who performed the compilation (`CompiledBy`).
 - Shows the computer name where the compilation was executed (`MachineName`).
 - Displays the repository language in Siebel format (three-letter code, e.g., `ENU`) (`Language`).
 - Shows the name of the browser scripts folder (`BsFolder`).
-- For partial compilations (`IsFullCompile = False`), additional information about the corresponding full compilation is displayed.
+- For incremental compilations (`IsFullCompile = False`), additional information about the corresponding full compilation is displayed.

 ---